HazyResearch/deepdive/doc/postgresql.md

 ### Preparing the data

 DeepDive assumes that you have created the schema for your application in the database.
 This means, all relations used by any of your extractors and inference rules must exist before running DeepDive.
-We recommend doing this in a data prepation script, as shown in the [example walkthrough](example.html).
+We recommend doing this in a data preparation script, as shown in the [example walkthrough](example.html).
 When designing your schema, **all relation must have a unique primary key callled `id`**.

 ### Connection Information

-You define the connection string to your postgresql instance in your application configuration in [JDBC format](http://jdbc.postgresql.org/documentation/80/connect.html).
+You define the connection string to your PostgreSQL instance in your application configuration in [JDBC format](http://jdbc.postgresql.org/documentation/80/connect.html).
 You can optionally specify a username and password for your connection.

     deepdive: {
       db.default {